Table of Contents

 - Don’t inquire into more than 2 symptoms with 1 question.

-- Don´t bias the answer: “You don´t have fever, do you?” vs. “Have you had fever?”
+- Don´t bias the answer: “You don´t have a fever, do you?” vs. “Have you had a fever?”

 - A general review of systems doesn´t improve outcomes.

-- General physical exam doesn´t improve outcomes but increases health care costs
+- A general physical exam does not improve outcomes but increases healthcare costs.

-- Average number of patient issues in a primary care visit: 7
+- The average number of patient issues in a primary care visit is 7.

 - Open-ended questions gain more information than close-ended questions.